-Despite the clear benefits of OS in enhancing research output and communication to stakeholders, closed publishing, fear of being ‘scooped’, and data ownership are considerable barriers to OS uptake (Nosek et al., 2015).
-Research outputs—usually publications—are already required by most granting agencies, and grants and institutions typically cover OA costs (Dallmeier-Tiessen et al., 2011).
-Furthermore, most climate change research is funded by developed countries, yet focus on climate issues in developing countries that may lack the institutional capacity for journal subscriptions (van Helden, 2012; McSweeney, 2015).
-Thus, to incentivize OS climate change research, funding bodies might require grant holders to openly publish datasets, papers and code, and mandate active dissemination of climate change findings to stakeholders rather than passive dissemination by publication.
+Despite the clear benefits of OS in enhancing research output and communication to stakeholders, considerable barriers to OS uptake persist, including closed publishing, fear of being ‘scooped’, and clarity of data ownership (Nosek et al., 2015).
+Research outputs—usually publications—are already required by most granting agencies, and grants and institutions typically include costs to cover OA (Dallmeier-Tiessen et al., 2011).
+Furthermore, most climate change research is funded by developed countries yet focus on climate issues in developing countries that may lack the institutional capacity for journal subscriptions (van Helden, 2012; McSweeney, 2015).
+Thus, to incentivize OS climate change research, we propose funding bodies should require grant holders to openly publish datasets, papers and code, and mandate active dissemination of climate change findings to stakeholders rather than passive dissemination by publication.

 Scientists across disciplines have argued, convincingly, for improving research practices by adopting OS principles (Hampton et al., 2015; Nosek et al., 2015; McKiernan et al., 2016).
 We extend these arguments to show that adoption of OS practices, such as OA publications, OS workflows, and sharing data, can also improve the academic and societal impact of climate change research.
 Given that global efforts to combat climate change impacts will require both rapid collaborative research and communication among academics, policymakers and the public, climate change research is in need of strong OS stewardship.